 Dreamer, Drifter, Drunk is an assembly of anecdotes relating to Pete Carter’s weird way of watching and wandering the world.
 From studying (well, attending classes) mathematics and statistics at the University of Western Australia, driving taxis to finance a University of Canberra sports studies course, impersonating a cricketer or footballer at the very lowest levels, bumbling and stumbling his way through the majesty of India, and learning the craft of home-brewing beer in strict Saudi Arabia, Pete has never failed to get himself (or others) into trouble.
 Pete hopes you enjoy reading this licorice allsorts collection of stories about all sorts of “liquorish” people.
-He also wants to thank a range of people, including artist “Mad Mick” Ashley, book designer “Super Steve” Barwick, website designer Tse Yin “Green Book” Chang, and proof readers Gerald “Bones” Bradley, Marisa “Mris” Branscombe, Glen “The ’Orrible ’Awk” Quartermain and Marty “Old Fart” Saxon for enabling the finished product to materialise.
+He also wants to thank artist “Mad Mick” Ashley, book designer “Super Steve” Barwick, website designer Tse Yin “Green Book” Chang, and proof readers Gerald “Gezza” Bradley (R.I.P.), Marisa “Mris” Branscombe, Glen “The ’Orrible ’Awk” Quartermain and Marty “Old Fart” Saxon for enabling the finished product to materialise.

 Table of contents

 - Halfway Between a Jail and a Brewery